tbxiao/chauff.github.io/_posts/2018-06-05-metareview-active-learning.md

 In a meta-review just published in the [Computers and Education](https://www.sciencedirect.com/journal/computers-and-education) journal, we have taken stock of prior findings in the domain of **empirically evaluated** active learning strategies in digital learning environments.
-We were of course primarily concerned with evaluating these findings with an eye towards **scalable learning**, i.e. learning interventions that can easily be deployed to thousands of learners as is common in MOOCs.
+We were primarily concerned with evaluating these findings with an eye towards **scalable learning**, i.e. learning interventions that can easily be deployed to thousands of learners as is common in MOOCs.

-As a starting point to our meta-review we took John Hattie's seminal work from 2008: _Visible learning: A synthesis of over 800 meta-analyses relating to achievement_ on learning strategies used to facilitate active learning.
+As a starting point to our meta-review we took [John Hattie's seminal work from 2008](https://www.taylorfrancis.com/books/9781134024124): _Visible learning: A synthesis of over 800 meta-analyses relating to achievement_ on learning strategies used to facilitate active learning.
-We considered **research published between 2009 and July 2017** that presents empirical evaluations of these learning strategies.
+We considered **research published between 2009 and July 2017** that present empirical evaluations of these learning strategies.

 We found 7,706 papers through our systematic search and used three criteria to determine whether a paper should be in or out of our meta-review: